opus-tango/http-server-in-c/readme.md

 - ~~[ ] Implement file indexing and serving a directory page~~
 - ~~[ ] Create basic templating engine for HTML working~~
 - [ ] Publish as a portfolio project

+## Known issues
+There is an issue where the CSS file is not being received properly when included in an HTML file on Firefox based browsers.
+It works fine on Chromium based browsers, and Firefox loads the CSS file just fine when loaded directly, so I'm not sure what the issue is.
+If Firefox is behaving strangely try it with something Chromium based.

+I have not debugged the issue yet becayse I'm not hung up on broad compatability for the scale that this project is at, and it works fine on Chromium browsers.

 ## References